Niagara Falls in the Winter

 The Tunnel at the Niagara Power Station

-The Tunnel at the Niagara Power Station is a historic tunnel that opened up for tours in 2022.
-The tunnel was constructed to carry water from the Niagara River to the turbines of the power plant, generating electricity for the surrounding areas.
+The Tunnel at the Niagara Power Station is a historic tunnel that opened for tours in 2022.
+It was constructed to carry water from the Niagara River to the power plant's turbines, generating electricity for the surrounding areas.

 Option 2: Day Trip to Buffalo, NY